tituslcuster/titus-custer-portfolio/README.txt

 This will one day be my portfolio website, but I'm missing one little thing... projects to fill it with!

-After I get some projects under my belt, this amazing website template built by the fabulous @ajlkn will be sharper than two edged shovel.
+After I get some projects under my belt, this amazing website template built by the fabulous @ajlkn will be sharper than a two edged shovel.

 (I know no one really says that, but I just did.)